Dharva12/Audio-Deepfake-Dataset/README.md

 # Audio-Deepfake-Dataset
-practical steps to be undertaken to generate a dataset for audio deepfake detection using various Text-to-Speech (TTS) APIs
+Practical steps to be undertaken to generate a dataset for audio deepfake detection using various Text-to-Speech (TTS) APIs